vincentjorgensen/k3d-calico-metallb/README.md

 However, the issue has since been resolved.
 [See this](https://github.com/chipmk/docker-mac-net-connect/issues/48) for details.
-I am leaving this here for historical purposes, and because it's like that this--or something similar--will happen again.
+I am leaving this here for historical purposes, and because it's likely that this--or something similar--will happen again.